adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

       appId: xyz-app
       # project specific version to be used for content packages
       version: 2.0.0-SNAPSHOT
+      # OSGi config folders that need to be renamed.
+      # The existing/source OSGi config folder PATH (JCR path starting from '/apps') is expected as key
+      # and the replacement OSGi folder NAME is expected as value.
+See examples below :
+      #    /apps/xyz/config.prod : config.publish.prod
+      #    /apps/system/config.author.dev1 : config.author.dev
+      #    /apps/system/config.author.dev2 : config.author.dev
+      # NOTE :
+      #    1. All OSGi config folders under the same path and with same replacement name will be MERGED
+      #       (as configured in above example).
+      #    2. If there exists OSGi config files with the same pid/filename in more than one config folders
+      #       which are to be merged, they will not be overwritten.
+A warning regrading the same will be
+      #       generated in the summary report and result log file.
+User would need to manually evaluate
+      #       which config to persist
+      osgiFoldersToRename:
+          /apps/xyz/config.dev1: config.author.dev
+          /apps/xyz/config.dev2: config.author.dev
+          /apps/system/config.author.localdev: config.author.dev
+          /apps/system/config.author.dev1: config.author.dev
+          /apps/system/config.prod: config.publish.prod
+          /apps/system/config.publish: config.publish.prod
     - # absolute path to the ABC project folder
       projectPath: /Users/{username}/some/path/to/abc-aem
       # Array of relative path(s) (w.r.t. the project folder) to the existing content package(s) that needs to be restructured.